Rabid Raccoon Confirmed in Charleston County; No Exposures

 FOR IMMEDIATE RELEASE:

-COLUMBIA, S.C. — The Department of Health and Environmental Control (DHEC) confirmed that a raccoon found near Seaside Plantation Drive and Oak Turn Road in Charleston, SC has tested positive for rabies.
-There are no known human exposures reported at this time.
+COLUMBIA, S.C. — The Department of Health and Environmental Control (DHEC) confirmed that a raccoon found near Ashley Phosphate Road and Hunters Ridge Lane in Charleston, SC has tested positive for rabies.
+There are no known exposures.

 The raccoon was submitted to DHEC's laboratory for testing on October 7th and was confirmed to have rabies on October 8th.

 "To reduce the risk of getting rabies, always give wild and stray animals plenty of space," said David Vaughan, Director of DHEC's Onsite Wastewater, Rabies Prevention, and Enforcement Division."
 If you see an animal in need, avoid touching it since the possibility of exposure to rabies can occur anywhere and anytime.
 An exposure is defined as a bite, a scratch, or contact with saliva or body fluids from an infected or possibly infected animal.
 Contact someone trained in handling animals, such as your local animal control officer or wildlife rehabilitator.
 If you believe that you or someone you know has had contact with or been potentially exposed to this or another suspect animal, please reach out to your local Environmental Affairs office.”

 If your pet is found with wounds of unknown origin, please consider that your pet could have been exposed to rabies and contact DHEC’s Environmental Affairs Charleston office at (843) 953-0150 during normal business hours (8:30 a.m.-5 p.m., Monday-Friday).
 To report a bite or exposure on holidays or times outside of normal business hours, please call the DHEC after-hours service number at (888) 847-0902.